As magical Saint Peter’s run ends, UNC and Duke take rivalry to Final Four

 Ancient and recent history shape the backdrop.
 North Carolina defeated Duke at Cameron Indoor Stadium in Krzyzewski’s home finale, a result he deemed “unacceptable” in an on-court speech that night.
 The game provided a platform for both teams.
 It announced North Carolina as having overcome a series of puzzling losses and turned into a threat.
 It forced Duke to regroup and harness the immense talent of its NBA-bound freshmen.

-Davis ensured the Tar Heels would not overlook Saint Peter’s.
-After North Carolina outlasted UCLA on Friday, he called the Elite Eight matchup “our toughest game of the season.”
-It never looked that way.

-The Tar Heels hit the Peacocks with an opening haymaker they could not recover from.
+On Sunday, the Tar Heels hit the Peacocks with an opening haymaker.
 North Carolina raced to a 9-0 lead as Saint Peter’s missed its first five shots.
-Holloway eschews timeouts, preferring to let his team play through rough patches, but he called one just 2:30 in.
-By that point, Carolina had drawn a foul on each Peacock starting big man and forced a turnover.
+Holloway eschews timeouts, preferring to let his team play through rough patches, but he called one just 2:30 in, his team down seven.

+“They hang their hat on punching teams in the mouth,” North Carolina guard Leaky Black said. “...
+We just had to let them know it wasn’t going to happen tonight.”

-In the timeout, Holloway drew up a brilliant backdoor lob play.
+During the timeout, Holloway drew up a brilliant backdoor lob play.
 Banks, a shot-making constant all tournament, missed the alley-oop layup.
 The play symbolized the Peacocks’ performance.
 They executed their offense for the same shots they had found all tournament — they just missed them.
-Saint Peter’s started 3 for 19, many of those shots near the rim or open three-pointers.
-Edert, a marksman off the bench all March, missed all three shots he took in the first half — two open threes and a short floater.

-“I didn’t really recognize my team the first 10 minutes of the game,” Holloway said.
-“I thought we came out a little slow, a little timid.”

 The Tar Heels built leads of 17-7, 27-9 and, at halftime, 38-19.
 Holloway, a step ahead all tournament, tried switching from man-to-man defense to zone, and UNC sophomore guard Caleb Love rattled in a three over it.
-Carolina always had an answer.
-The Peacocks never did quit — Ndefo caused an eruption when he dunked over Bacot in the second half — but they never threatened.
+The Tar Heels always had an answer.

+“A group of guys came in here no one gave a chance to, no one believed in but the people in that locker and that’s in our program — the administration, us — and made history,” Holloway said.
+“They shocked the world.”

 Holloway is expected to fill the head coaching vacancy at Seton Hall, his alma mater.
 Power conference teams may try to poach Saint Peter’s players.
-But the Peacocks will always have three magical nights against Kentucky, Murray State and Purdue.
+But the Peacocks will always have three magical games against Kentucky, Murray State and Purdue.
 It would be hard for college basketball to top what Saint Peter’s just did.
-Next weekend in New Orleans, though, it just might.
+Next weekend at the Superdome, though, it just might.

+“I can’t wait for them to walk into that stadium and see how big that place is,” Davis said.
+“I can’t wait until they run out of that tunnel and it’s 80,000 watching them play.
+I think we’re scheduled to leave on Wednesday.
+I’d like to leave tonight.”